nutanix/nai-llm-k8s/demo/README.md

 ## Deploy models

-Download and deploy the following models as per instructions provided in the [docs](https://opendocs.nutanix.com/gpt-in-a-box/overview/).
+Download and deploy the following models on K8s cluster as per instructions provided in the [docs](https://opendocs.nutanix.com/gpt-in-a-box/overview/).

     lama2-7b-chat